andybalaam/articles-choose-the-right-level/choose-the-right-level.md

 debugger, but we had great success using one to describe object models, perhaps because instantiating objects is a simple enough process that it does not need to be stepped through line by line.
-We could have taken the route of writing simple functions to create objects, and stayed inside main language, but the key advantage of the DSL in this case was that test failures produced a clear diff (in the notation of the DSL) showing what object model was expected and what was actually seen.
+We could have taken the route of writing simple functions to create objects, and stayed inside the main language, but the key advantage of the DSL in this case was that test failures produced a clear diff (in the notation of the DSL) showing what object model was expected and what was actually seen.
 This made interpreting test failures so much simpler that we could write in a test-driven development style, writing a test and using the failure to drive changes in the code under test.
 This way of working was an order of magnitude more productive than debugging individual assertion failures which gave no overall picture of the difference between expected and actual behaviour.

 By changing the level of testing to a wider level (complete input and expected output, instead of hand-coded variations on an input model and expected